 Las entradas de la tabla de particiones no están en el orden del disco

-The partition 10 that I wanted in ntfs appeared as of linux type, even when in the installer i didn't select that.
-I tried changing that to ntfs with the Disk Utility and it stalled changing it.
-Installed GParted but every time i run it crash with
+The partition 10 that I wanted to be NTFS appeared as of Linux type, even when in the installer i didn't select that.
+I tried changing that to NTFS with the Disk Utility and it stalled changing it.
+Installed GParted but every time I run it, it crashes with

 glibmm-ERROR **: